silvergoldid/silvergold.id-landingpage/docs/README.md

 - **Helmet.js**: Adds security headers to all responses
 - **CORS**: Restricts cross-origin requests to allowed domains only
 - **Environment Variables**: Sensitive tokens stored in `.env` file
+- **Input Validation**: All endpoints validate required parameters

 ## 🐛 Error Handling

 All endpoints include try-catch blocks and return appropriate HTTP status codes:

 - `200` - Success
-- `400` - Bad Request (missing parameters)
+- `400` - Bad Request (missing or invalid parameters)
+- `404` - Not Found (resource doesn't exist)
 - `500` - Internal Server Error

+Error responses are logged to console with descriptive messages for debugging.

 ## 📝 Notes

-- The shipping cost and tracking endpoints integrate with Paxel's API
+- The shipping cost and tracking endpoints integrate with **Paxel's API**
-- HTML parsing is used to extract shipping information from the Paxel response
+- **HTML parsing** (Cheerio) is used to extract shipping information from Paxel responses
-- Credentials are enabled in CORS to support authenticated requests
+- Product data is fetched from **Supabase** with specific field selection for efficiency
+- Warehouse stock is stored as JSONB in the `warehouse_stock` column

 ## 🤝 Contributing

 When adding new endpoints:

-1. Add appropriate error handling
+1. Add appropriate error handling with try-catch
 2. Validate all required parameters
 3. Use the shared `axiosInstance` for external API calls
+4. Return consistent error responses
+5. Log errors with descriptive context
-4. Document the endpoint in this README
+6. Document the endpoint in this README

 ## 📄 License

-Private project for SilverGold.id
+Private project for silvergold.id

 ---

-**Last Updated:** November 26, 2025
+**Last Updated:** November 28, 2025